Skip to main content

 10_LVGL_QMI8658_ui

 This example demonstrates using LVGL for graphical display and communicating with the QMI8658 IMU to obtain accelerometer and gyroscope data.
+The top of the interface shows the curve color legend, while the middle and lower areas plot the three-axis accelerometer and gyroscope curves.

 Example 10 illustration